4p0cryph0n/4p0cryph0n.github.io/_posts/2025-05-09-ot-security-iec104-attack-and-defend.md

 [-] Connection closed
 ```

 Corresponding the results with the different types of information object, we can see that the type is `M_ME_NB_1`, which is Measured Value, Scaled Integer.
-This could indicate that this information object could be measuring tank levels, or something similar.
+This could indicate that this information object could be measuring tank levels, voltage levels, or something similar.

-### Turn Off Breakers/Devices

-Let's write a script that turns off all critical devices/breakers.
-To do this, we will be sending a single command control ASDU, which is basically `C_SC_NA_1` which will be false (off)